karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software QA

 Test Talks is a weekly podcast hosted by Joe Colantonio, which geeks out on all things software test automation.
-TestTalks covers news found in the testing space, reviews books about automation and speaks with some of the thought leaders in the test automation field.
+TestTalks covers news found in the testing space, reviews books about automation, and speaks with some of the thought leaders in the test automation field.
 We’ll aim to interview some of today’s most successful and inspiring software engineers and test automation thought leaders.

 ### [Laravel News Podcast](https://laravel-news.com/podcast)